 The Atlanta Women’s Foundation is committed to breaking the generational cycle of poverty for women and girls in Atlanta.
 Ultimately, it is The Atlanta Women’s Foundation’s goal to create healthier communities by ensuring barriers affecting women and girls are removed, and that women and girls are utilized to their fullest potential.

 Thanks to the generosity of Sue Wieland and her husband John, every year we are able to award $10,000 one of our recent grantee recipients that demonstrates outstanding ability to make significant change in the lives of women and girls through its ongoing work and by using an example of one individual that the organization sees as a shining example of their program.
-For more information and to learn about the 2016 winner Veterans Empowerment Organization (VEO), click here.
+For more information and to learn about the 2017 winner Jewish Family & Career Services, click here.